-In 2019 more than 560,000 dogs were registered on the National Dog Database in NZ, yet only a fraction of dog owners invest their time in basic dog training techniques.
+In 2019 more than three million dogs were registered on the National Dog Database in the US, yet only a fraction of dog owners invest their time in basic dog training techniques.

-Training a dog in the basics of commands is useful for tackling early puppy socialising problems and can help to eliminate behavioural issues that may occur in the future.
+Training a dog in the basics of commands is not only useful for tackling early puppy socialising problems but can also help to eliminate behavioural issues that may occur in the future.

-5 Dog Training Tips That All NZ Dog Owners Can Do Now
+5 Dog Training Tips That All Dog Owners Can Do NOW!

 This is one of the easiest training commands to teach your dog.
 That’s why so many kids like to take charge of this one!

 - Hold a tasty treat close to your dog’s nose